 Knowing how to travel between the parks and resorts is important to any visitor to Walt Disney World.
 Between all of the different types of transportation at Disney World, it can be difficult and confusing to choose the best way to travel.
 That is even more true for newer modes of transportation, such as the Disney Skyliner, that not a lot of people have experience with.

-Veterans to Disney World may remember the Skyway, a gondola lift ride at Disneyland, and the Magic Kingdom, which closed over 20 years ago!
+Veterans of Disney World may remember the Skyway, a gondola lift ride at Disneyland, and the Magic Kingdom, which closed over 20 years ago!
 In 2019 Disney brought the memory of the Skyway back as a new convenient way to travel between some of the parks and resorts called the Disney Skyliner.

 This post will explain the Disney Skyliner map and give you all the information you will need to know to ride the new Disney Skyliners with ease!

-To see some other Walt Disney World transportation maps and maps that were updated with information relating to COVID-19 check out this post about the Walt Disney World maps!
+To see some other Walt Disney World transportation maps and maps that were updated with information relating to COVID-19, check out this post about the Walt Disney World maps!

 What does the Disney Skyliner Cost?

 If you are trying to do Disney on a budget, it is important to know the cost of everything before you go.
 Luckily for you, the Disney Skyliner is free transportation for any guest visiting Walt Disney World just like the other buses, boats, and monorails around the parks!

 This is the same whether or not you are staying at a Disney resort property, making it even more convenient for people doing Disney on a budget.

 If you want other tips on visiting Disney World on a budget, check out these 50 tips for Doing Disney on a Budget!

 Later, will discuss the various resorts and routes the Skyliners takes but let’s start with the parks that have Disney Skyliner stops.